cincheo/ini/README.md

 }
 ```

 The second rule, guarded by ``i <= n``, continues to be executed until the ``i`` variable value become greater than ``n``.
-In INI, looping can be implemented this way, which means that there is no need for having loops as control flow constructs in the language.
+In INI, looping in processes can be implemented this way, which means that there is no need for having loops as control flow constructs in the language.
 This design choice keeps the language small and simple, thus making INI programs usually easy to read and maintain.

 Finally, note the ``@init`` and ``@end`` rules, which are called "event rules".
 The ``@init`` event is a one-shot event that is evaluated before all other rules, while the ``@end`` event is a one-shot event evaluated once no rules are left to be applied.